Mr Peter Charlesworth - Chairman

 Ms Philippa Crawford

-Philippa is the most recent recruit to the United Way Board joining in early 2017.
-Her energy and industry experience as the Business Development Manager at CMV Farms will add a new perspective and marketing focus to the Board.
+Philippa joined the United Way Board in early 2017.
+Her energy and industry experience as the Business Development Manager at CMV Farms adds a new perspective and marketing focus to the Board.

 Gary is the Managing Director of Metcalf Group SA, a family owned South Australian business that has been in operation for more than 20 years.
 Gary provides experience in leading and growing all divisions of a business to create a dynamic and progressive organisation.
 As previous President of The Glenelg Football Club 2004-2013 Gary’s 3 top achievements were growing membership from 1000 to 3000 members, increasing sponsorship funds by 200% and the number of sponsors by 50%.
 With Gary’s communication skills and ability to establish sustainable relationships Gary will make a great asset to United Way South Australia.

 Mr Mike Matarazzo